 By focusing on the ability to think before reacting to thoughts and feelings, MBT helps patients process their emotions, thoughts, and behaviors more constructively.
 MBT can also focus on the ability to mentalize in the face of other people’s thoughts, behaviors, and emotions.
 Overall, MBT seeks to build a stronger awareness of emotions, actions, and thought processes so that patients can better understand themselves and those around them.
 This improves social skills, builds stronger relationships, and helps patients alleviate negative thoughts, emotions, and behaviors in favor of more constructive thinking patterns.

-Mentalization-Based Therapy for Borderline Personality Disorder
+Mentalization-Based Treatment for Borderline Personality Disorder

-Mentalization-Based Therapy is an effective treatment for Borderline Personality Disorder.
+Mentalization-Based Treatment is an effective treatment for Borderline Personality Disorder.
 Individuals who struggle with BPD often have a more challenging time understanding their feelings and the feelings of those around them.
 Struggling to mentalize is one potential cause of the emotional instability characteristic of Borderline Personality Disorder.

 BPD and an inability to mentalize make it more difficult to empathize with others, leading to inappropriate or harmful reactions in certain situations, disruptive patterns in your relationships, and other consequences.
 Poor emotional regulation, suspicion, paranoia about others’ intentions, and other symptoms of Borderline Personality Disorder can all stem from or be worsened by an inability to mentalize.
-As such, Mentalization-Based Therapy helps patients build the essential skills to alleviate or navigate these symptoms along with other negative thoughts and behaviors.
+As such, Mentalization-Based Treatment helps patients build the essential skills to alleviate or navigate these symptoms along with other negative thoughts and behaviors.

-Other Disorders That Benefit From Mentalization-Based Therapy
+Other Disorders That Benefit From Mentalization-Based Treatment

-Borderline Personality Disorder isn’t the only Mental Health Disorder that can benefit from Mentalization-Based Therapy.
+Borderline Personality Disorder isn’t the only Mental Health Disorder that can benefit from Mentalization-Based Treatment.
 Mentalization is an essential skill for everyone, which means MBT can benefit anyone who struggles with this practice.
 MBT is effective in treating Addiction Disorders, Anxiety Disorders, anger management, relationship issues, trauma, and more.